kisstkondoros/codemetrics-cli/README.md

-  -t, --threshold <number>  Minimum complexity to be shown -c, --config <string>     Path to the config file -l, --lint                Exit with non-zero on issues -p, --pattern <string>    Glob pattern
+  -t, --threshold <number>  Minimum complexity to be shown -c, --config <string>     Path to the config file -l, --lint                Exit with non-zero on issues -d  --deep                Show complexity results from top level nodes, rather than an aggregation per file -p, --pattern <string>    Glob pattern
 ```